cucac/truenas-influxdb-grafana/README.md

     ## Configuration

 ## Define your custom Ports and static local IP address
-To make things easier to remmeber, we will decide on what port and static local IP address for this logging server.
-Yours maight be different from this.
-If defaults is used, ensure it doesn't conflit with other system ports you might have running.
-If firewall is enable on, we also have to make sure these ports are allow to pass through.
+To make things easier to remmeber, we will decide on what port and static local IP address to use for this logging server.
+Depends on your network settings, yours might be different from this.
+If defaults is used, ensure it doesn't conflit with other system ports you might have.
+Also, if firewall is enable on the system, we have to make sure these ports are allowed to pass through.

 	Software        Port Number
 	Grafana         9800